 level gpkgs.
 While we no longer distribute these files, there is a

-utility function hfsubsetR::get_vpu_fabric
+utility function hfsubsetR::get_vpu_fabric that will

 extract a VPU level GPKG to a outfile of choice.